Church of the SubGenius: Members

 The Church of the SubGenius's founders were based in Dallas when they distributed their first document.
 The SubGenius Foundation moved to Cleveland, Ohio, in 1999.
 In 2009, Stang claimed the Church had 40,000 members, but the actual number may have been much lower.
 As of 2022, becoming a minister in the Church costs $50, but is on sale for $44.99.
 Stang has estimated that there are 10,000 ministers and that the Church's annual income has reached $100,000.
 In October 2017, the Church moved to Glen Rose, Texas.

 Most SubGenius members are male, and, according to Stang, many are social outcasts.
 He maintains that those who do not fit into society will ultimately triumph over those who do.
 The Church has experienced success "converting" college students, particularly at the Massachusetts Institute of Technology.
 It has also gained popularity in several American cities, including San Francisco, Little Rock, and Cleveland.
-A few Church members have voiced concerns and/or amusement about new members who took the Church too seriously, fearing that they acted like serious cult followers, the very concept the SubGenius parodies.
-Stang has expressed concern that the Church's doctrines could exacerbate preexisting psychoses of mentally ill devotees, although he believes that the Church genuinely helps many adherents.

-Notable associates of the Church include Mark Mothersbaugh, Mojo Nixon, Paul Mavrides, Paul Reubens, members of Negativland, David Byrne, and R. Crumb.
+Notable associates of the Church include Mark Mothersbaugh, Mojo Nixon, Zoogz Rift, Paul Mavrides, Paul Reubens, members of Negativland, David Byrne, and R. Crumb.
 Crumb provided early publicity for the church by reprinting Sub Genius Pamphlet #1 in his comics anthology Weirdo.
 References to the Church are present in several works of art, including the Internet-based collaborative fiction Ong's Hat, the comic book The Middleman, the band Sublime's album 40oz. to Freedom, and the television program Pee-wee's Playhouse.

 Instructions

-Church leaders have issued specific instructions to their followers; Robert Latham of the University of California, Riverside, calls their ideology "anarcholibertarian".
-Five specific commands particularly embody the group's values:
+Church leaders have issued instructions to their followers; Robert Latham of the University of California, Riverside, calls their ideology "anarcholibertarian".
+Five commands embody the group's values: